General affine adjunctions, Nullstellens\"atze, and dualities: Introduction

-To identify the fixed points of this general affine adjunction on the algebraic side, we prove an appropriate generalisation of the {\it Nullstellensatz}.
+The identification of the fixed points of this adjunction on the algebraic side leads to a result formally analogous to the ring-theoretic {\it Nullstellensatz}.
 The final result is stated as Theorem \ref{thm:algnull}.
-The identification of an appropriate notion of radical congruence (in part (ii) of the theorem) leads to a result formally analogous to the ring-theoretic {\it Nullstellensatz}.
-Additionally, the identification of an appropriate type of representation for those $\Va$-algebras that are fixed under the adjunction (in part (iii) of the theorem) leads to a result reminiscent of Birkhoff's Subdirect Representation Theorem.
-Failure of the latter for infinitary varieties is irrelevant for our purposes here.
-In fact, while our Theorem \ref{thm:algnull} may be be conceived of as a version of the Subdirect Representation theorem that is ``relative to the ground algebra $A$'', it is formally incomparable to Birkhoff's result: neither statement entails the other, in general.
-See section \ref{sec:algebraic} for details and further comments.
+Additionally, the identification of an appropriate type of representation for those $\Va$-algebras that are fixed under the adjunction (in part (iii) of the theorem) leads to a result reminiscent of Birkhoff's subdirect representation theorem.
+The notorious failure of the latter for infinitary varieties is irrelevant for our purposes here.
+In fact, while our Theorem \ref{thm:algnull} may be conceived of as a version of the subdirect representation theorem that is ``relative to the ground algebra $A$'', it is formally incomparable to Birkhoff's result: neither statement entails the other, in general; we return to this important point in Remark \ref{r:finitary-vs-inifinitary}.
+We also discuss, in Section \ref{topNullstellensatz}, the problem of characterising the fixed points of the adjunction on the topological side, establishing some partial results which we subsequently use for deriving `presented versions' of Stone and Gelfand dualities from our framework.

-To characterise the fixed points on the \emph{affine} side, we use the fact that in several cases the composition $\VV\circ\CC$ gives a topological closure operator.
-The topology induced by $\VV\circ\CC$ is readily seen to be a generalisation of the Zariski topology (see e.g., \cite[Chapter 1]{hartshorne1977algebraic}).
-We therefore provide some sufficient condition to characterise the fixed points on this side as topological $A$-compact sets (\cite{weir1975hewitt}).